 Some children experience academic, physical, sensory, emotional, communication, cognitive and/or social difficulties which may adversely affect their academic performance in school.
 Initially, interventions in the general education program to attempt to alleviate the child’s educational problems should be provided.
 If these interventions prove to be ineffective and it is believed that the student may have an educational disability, the student should be referred for evaluation to determine eligibility for programs and/or related services.
 Interventions in the general education program are not a prerequisite to referral when it can be documented that the nature of the student’s educational difficulties warrants evaluations without delay.
 A referral can be initiated by instructional, administrative/professional staff of Gibbsboro School District, parent(s), and agencies concerned with the welfare of the student.
 Preschoolers between the ages of three and five may also be referred for a Child Study Team evaluation.

-The Child Study Team is a group of professionals employed by Gibbsboro Board of Education who provide consultative, evaluative and prescriptive services teachers and parents in regard to students experiencing school related difficulties.
-The Child Study Team consists of a Learning Disabilities-Teacher Consultant, School Psychologist, School Social Worker, and for preschoolers a Speech-Language Specialist.
-It may be necessary to include professionals in other areas including hearing, speech and language, neurology and/or psychiatry as determined by the child’s individual needs.
+The Child Study Team is a group of professionals employed by the Gibbsboro Board of Education who provide consultative, evaluative and prescriptive services to teachers and parents regarding students experiencing school-related difficulties.
+The Child Study Team consists of a Learning Disabilities Teacher/Consultant, School Psychologist, School Social Worker, and for preschoolers, a Speech-Language Specialist.
+It may be necessary to include professionals in other areas, including hearing, speech and language, neurology and/or psychiatry as determined by the child’s individual needs.
 From each of the diagnostic areas, the CST should gather data and make recommendations with regards to classification, placement, and program.